-- A baccalaureate degree from an accredited institution with either a minimum cumulative grade point average (GPA) of 2.75 (based on a 4.0 scale) or last 45 hours cumulative GPA of 2.75. - A minimum cumulative prerequisite GPA of 3.0 (see required prerequisite course list below). - A minimum of 40 hours of clinical experience (volunteer or work-related) with a licensed physical therapist.
-A variety of setting is highly recommended. - Completion of the Graduate Record Exam (GRE) taken within five years prior to application. - Three letters of recommendation: One (1) must be from a physical therapist; One (1) must be from a professor or instructor familiar with the applicant's academic work; the third can be from multiple accepted sources (see PTCAS website). - Proficiency in verbal and written communication (will be determined via interview and PTCAS application essay). - Foreign Applicants whose native language is not English must achieve a minimum of 79 on iBT TOEFL examination or a Band 6 on the IELTS.
-Also, please submit an approved credential report for coursework completed outside the United States. - Emory & Henry College has a strong history and reputation for preparing students to be critical thinkers and to be civically engaged.
-Emory & Henry College espouses serving the rural community in which it is located and the underserved throughout the area.
+- A baccalaureate degree from an accredited institution with either a minimum cumulative grade point average (GPA) of 2.75 (based on a 4.0 scale) - A minimum cumulative prerequisite GPA of 3.0 (see required prerequisite course list below). - A minimum of 40 hours of clinical experience (volunteer or work-related) with a licensed physical therapist.
+A variety of setting is highly recommended. - Three letters of recommendation: One (1) must be from a physical therapist; One (1) must be from a professor or instructor familiar with the applicant's academic work; the third can be from multiple accepted sources (see PTCAS website). - Proficiency in verbal and written communication (will be determined via interview and PTCAS application essay). - Foreign Applicants whose native language is not English must achieve a minimum of 79 on iBT TOEFL examination or a Band 6 on the IELTS.
+Also, please submit an approved credential report for coursework completed outside the United States. - Emory & Henry University has a strong history and reputation for preparing students to be critical thinkers and to be civically engaged.
+Emory & Henry University espouses serving the rural community in which it is located and the underserved throughout the area.
 As such, applicants are required to provide an example (in 1-2 paragraphs) of how they have worked to improve lives in their communities, and how this has impacted their personal growth in School-specific Questions #3 on PTCAS. - Early decision requirements include: minimum cumulative GPA of 3.5.